 As early as 2013 Parliament resolved to finance a follow-up programme using part of the credit remaining from the first noise abatement programme.
 A total of CHF 1.515 billion (pricing basis Oct.
 1998) is available.

 The most important measure of this second package is the introduction of a binding emission threshold for goods wagons – including those belonging to foreign wagon keepers.
 From 2020, Switzerland will ban the operation of noisy wagons with grey cast iron brakes.
-Further elements of the second noise abatement package are noise reduction measures on the track itself, grants for the purchase and operation of particularly quiet goods wagons, and strengthening departmental research on railway noise.
+Further elements of the second noise abatement package are grants for the purchase and operation of particularly quiet goods wagons, and strengthening departmental research on railway noise.